Science 8

 - The tumble of water onshore after a wave collapses due to friction is called a breaker.

 - Waves can erode and shape shorelines through erosion and deposition.
-A longshore current is a long current… at the shore.
+A longshore current is a

 - Waves control beaches in two ways: